LuckwurstJoe/SDV_Visual_Tracker/README.md

 4) Choose the pack via the folder icon
 5) For Autotracking: Click on the AP Symbol at the top and enter the information, Archipelago provides you.

 AT THE MOMENT there's a bug, that the layout won't load.
-Klick on the Settings-Icon beside the AP icon and klick on Ginger Island Tracking On/Off, until the layout is shown.
+Klick on the Settings-Icon beside the AP icon and click on Ginger Island Tracking On/Off, until the layout is shown.